baopham/laravel-dynamodb/README.md

 Index Keys
 -----------
-If your table has indexes, make sure to declare it in your model class like so
+If your table has indexes, make sure to declare them in your model class like so

 ```php
    /**